How Virtual Sensing Picks Up Where Government Data Left Off

 Deployment and Data: Problems With Traditional Weather Tools

 This lack of access is in part the result of a reliance on a physical hardware deployment to observe the weather.
 Why can’t we just deploy more hardware?
-Because such traditional tools of the weather trade as satellites, radar and weather stations are extremely expensive to operate and maintain and relatively rare in developing countries.
+Well, traditional tools of the weather trade like satellites, radar and weather stations are extremely expensive to operate and maintain and relatively rare in developing countries.

 Another issue is the type of data that traditional weather companies rely on.
 Most of this is repackaged from government-served outputs.
 One key reason that the weather can be so destructive is its wild unpredictability, which is only growing with climate change.
 The limitations of government data, usually regional and updated every few hours, is thus becoming increasingly evident.

 If Weather Affects Everything, Everything is a Potential Weather Sensor

 The good news is that recent technological advances are making it possible to tap into our connected world, and transform it into hundreds of millions of virtual weather sensors.
 The great promise of this “Weather Of Things” approach is that this new kind of data can be harnessed to create much more accurate and location-specific weather models than ever before.